 As a starting point, most children in England attend state schools.
 Many of these are comprehensive, which means they are co-ed and take the pupils who live in a particular catchment area.
 In contrast, some state schools can select on the basis of gender or faith.
-A minority of English schools ask applicants to take an entrance exam and use academic performance as their primary entry criteria.
+A minority of English schools ask applicants to take an entrance exam and use academic performance as their primary entry criteria - these are grammar schools.

 Assessment in primary schools